yamchips/issue-tracker/Learning-notes.md

 Edit page need to find data from database so it's asynchrounous and it must be a server component.
 So, we create a wrapper element to contain the form and make that element client component.

+### Add a delete button and make issue detail page responsive

+Add a delete button on [id] page.
+Use Flex to arrange the edit and delete button.
+To make responsive design, first we set Grid container to `columns={{ initial: "1", sm: "5" }}` and the first Box to `className="md:col-span-4"`.
+Here we use `sm` and `md` because `columns...` is Radix UI attribute and in Radix UI, `sm` corresponds to 768px.
+The `className...` is Tailwind attribute and `md` corresponds to 768px.

+Then we add a Container from Radix UI in app/layout.tsx to wrap children in main, it has an attribute called size and by default it's 4.
+This element can create a wrapper of its children and size 4 makes them have a max width of 1136px.

 ## Further work

 1. Update the status of an issue in edit issue page